mohayonao/web-audio-scheduler/README.md

   - Sorted list of scheduled items

 #### Instance methods
-- `start(): self`
+- `start(callback: function): self`
-  - Start the scheduler timeline.
+  - Start the schedule timeline, when `callback` given that is inserted in the head of the timeline.
 - `stop(): self`
-  - Stop the scheduler timeline.
+  - Stop the schedule timeline.
-- `insert(time: number, callback:function): number`
+- `insert(time: number, callback: function): number`
-  - Insert the callback function into the scheduler timeline.
+  - Insert the callback function into the schedule timeline.
+- `nextTick(callback: function): number`
+  - Insert the callback function at next tick.
 - `remove(schedId: number): number`
   - Remove the callback function from the scheduler timeline.